Carl Weathers, prolific actor famous for ‘Rocky’ and ‘The Mandalorian,’ dead at 76 | KRDO

 Subsequent roles included the Adam Sandler comedy “Happy Gilmore” and “In the Heat of the Night” TV movies, the series “Arrested Development” and providing the voice of Combat Carl in the “Toy Story” franchise.

-Most recently, Weathers played a key supporting role in the “Star Wars” series “The Mandalorian” – earning an Emmy nomination as guest actor in a drama – on Disney+, and directed one of the episodes.
+Most recently, Weathers played a key supporting role in the Disney+ “Star Wars” series “The Mandalorian” – earning an Emmy nomination as guest actor in a drama – and also directed one of the episodes.

 Born in New Orleans, Weathers played college football at San Diego State and briefly played professionally with the Oakland Raiders and in the Canadian Football League.